-gun safety cards annotated
+gun safety cards annotations

 Five Easy Ways to PROTECT Your Family, Community and Yourself From GUN VIOLENCE

 KEEP YOUR CHILDREN SAFE:

 Just talking to your child about gun safety is not enough.
 Children are naturally curious and open to peer pressure.
 With a gun in 40% of homes with children, to keep your child safer:

 Tip 1: Always ask if there is a gun in another family’s home and, if so, how it is secured, before sending your child over to play or your teen to a party.
 If you have doubts, invite the children to play at your house.